 “I decided to do it myself,” Mathieu says.
 “I first tried creating fresh drinks, and then dehydrating them.
 My background as a bartender really helped, because I understand flavour profiles.”

-Mathieu is also a cocktail lover at home—which is where he creates the cocktail mixes.
+Mathieu is also a cocktail lover at home.
 “Working with flavourists based in Quebec, we use natural flavours from essential oils to create a cocktail in a powdered form.
 And I still create all the recipes myself.”